4 Tips for Winter Fuel Management during 2020 for Vehicles

 3. Don’t Forget Fluids: Fuel isn’t the only important fluid to consider when constructing a winter maintenance plan for your fleet.
 Oil, coolant, power steering, brake, windshield and battery fluids are all vital to properly maintaining your fleet vehicles during winter.

-4. Vehicle Tracking System with Route Optimizer: The potential problems are clear.
+4. Vehicle Tracking System with Fuel Tracking: The potential problems are clear.
 To make sure that drivers are on time and secure for the duration on winter weather GPS vehicle tracking facilitates your business mainly during winter weather.
 GPS tracking technology does not help in tracking the weather but it definitely helps in planning routes which will help the drivers to reach their destinations faster and safer.
-By planning routes and stops based on achieving the minimum miles driven — can drastically reduce fuel use, vehicle wear and tear and exposure risk, which has an impact on violations, and accidents during winter weather.
+By planning routes and stops based on achieving the minimum miles driven — can drastically reduce fuel use, vehicle wear and tear and exposure risk, which has an impact on driver safety, and accidents during winter weather.

 Know more about how fleet management software helps lone workers in Australia.